Protection – CDN Cache

 If you are using the Advanced plan and higher, you can choose a caching mode.
 For a detailed description of the features of the available modes, see the WEDOS Protection CDN Cache chapter.

-You can find the mode switch in the CDN Cache Mode section.
-There are no additional settings available for the CDN static content caching mode, selecting the CDN file caching mode will open an interface for managing cached file extensions.
+You can find the Behavior selector in the CDN Cache Mode section.
+There are no additional settings available for the CDN Static Content Caching mode, selecting the CDN File Caching mode will open an interface for managing cached file extensions.
 This will allow you to:

 • Add/delete a file extension or group.